FredHutch/canFam3.DuxFamily/README.md

 __Annotation__:

 - Ensembl86 for canFam3.1 is also available on UCSC.
 We have built a Bioconductor TxDb package:`/fh/fast/tapscott_s/CompBio/canFam3/TxDb.Cfamiliaris.UCSC.canFam3.ensGene_1.0.0.tar.gz`.
-This [page](https://fredhutch.github.io/canFam3.DuxFamily/) gives codes for acquiring Ensembl database and building an TxDb package.
+This [page](https://fredhutch.github.io/canFam3.DuxFamily/) gives codes for acquiring Ensembl database and building a TxDb package.
 - Bioconductor BSgenome package: _BSgenome.Cfamiliaris.UCSC.canFam3_
 - Bioconductor Genome wide annotation package: _org.Cf.eg.db_
-- Homology: downloaded from Ensembl and saved at      `~/CompBio/R_package/ensOrtholog.db/data/mouse_human_ensOrtholog.rda`
+- Homology: downloaded from Ensembl and saved as    `/mouse_human_ensOrtholog.rda`
-- RMSK: download from UCSC genome browser canFam3 and make _canFam3.rmsk_ pacakge.
-The package is stored at `~/CompBio/canFam3/canFam3_1.0.0.tar.gz`.
+- RMSK: download from UCSC genome browser canFam3 and made an R _canFam3.rmsk_ pacakge.

 ## Where is the row data